gtxn/govtech-football-frontend/README.md

 Running locally: I would prefer not to expose my API url so I will zip the whole frontend repository and submit that as a file instead.
 After downloading the zip file, run `npm start`

+Create a new account and have fun :D

 ### Architecture
 #### Frontend
 Built in react, hosted on S3.